tvvladimir2/programming_vladimir/dictionaries.md

 - A dictionary is a collection of key/value pairs, data structures used to map arbitrary keys to values.
 - It is similar to associative arrays in other programming languages.

+When to use a dictionary:
+- When you need a logical association between a key:value pair.
+- When you need fast lookup for your data, based on a custom key.
+- When your data is being constantly modified.
+Remember, dictionaries are mutable.

 ---